r00t-3xp10it/redpill/lib/CertSign_PS1/readme.md

 ## Final Notes
 ```
-Do 'NOT' edit the signed binary\cmdlet after its being signed, or else the cerificate code block
+Do 'NOT' edit the signed binary\cmdlet after its being signed, or else the certificate code block
-inside signed binary\cmdlet will brake rending the signed binary\cmdlet as 'NOT-SIGNED' anymore.
+inside signed binary\cmdlet will brake, rending the signed binary\cmdlet as 'NOT-SIGNED' again.

+Do 'NOT' use Regex when invoking -Action 'del' to delete certificates from the Windows Store.
+Because Invoke-LazySign.ps1 cmdlet uses recursive search by default (deleting multiple certs)

 This cmdlet will 'NOT' sign our script.ps1 if 'Set-ExecutionPolicy AllSigned,RemoteSigned' are set.
 Because ExecutionPolicy will prevent this cmdlet from running.
 If you wish to bypass the restrictions